Yo581515/yosafe_packages/README.md

 pip install yosafe-packages
 ```

-If you need to install the subpackages individually, please run the following commands using Poetry:
+To install the necessary dependencies for each subpackage, please run the following commands:

 1. **Install Subpackage 1**: